SeleniumHQ/seleniumhq.github.io/docs_source_files/content/grid/purposes_and_main_functionalities.en.md

 ---

 * Central entry point for all tests
-* Management and control of the nodes / environment where the browsers run on
+* Management and control of the nodes / environment where the browsers run
 * Scaling
 * Running tests in parallel
 * Cross platform testing